Lemons are Not Just for Lemonade: 31 Uses for Lemons and Lemon Juice

 water to rinse hair after shampooing.
 Repeat process every other day

-3. Dry and achy hands and feet can be relieved with a mixture of
+until there are no signs of dandruff. - Dry and achy hands and feet can be relieved with a mixture of

 lemon juice and olive oil used as a massage.
 The skin will feel softer

-4. Anyone who frequently polishes their nails knows that polish can
+too. - Anyone who frequently polishes their nails knows that polish can

 create yellowing.
 Soak nails in lemon juice for ten minutes then dip